devicekit/DeviceKit/README.md

 **Note:**

-> To try DeviceKit in playground, open the `DeviceKit.xcworkspace` and build DeviceKit.framework for any simulator first.
+> To try DeviceKit in the playground, open the `DeviceKit.xcworkspace` and build DeviceKit.framework for any simulator first by selecting "DeviceKit" as your current scheme.

 ### Get the Device You're Running On
 ```swift